ktufernando/challenge-toolbox/README.md

 $ docker-compose up
 ```

-When you see that the console indicates that everything has been created and is ready, you can check the status of the api at [http://localhost:8080/status](http://localhost:8080/status) and the frontend at [http://localhost:3000/status](http://localhost:3000/status).
+When you see that the console indicates that everything has been created and is ready, you can check the status of the api at [http://localhost:8080/status](http://localhost:8080/status) and you can visualize the frontend at [http://localhost:3000](http://localhost:3000).

 ## About the API